Posted by Richard Hunter · 8 Comments

 What overbends did you use on your two “Being” CDs?
 Which overblows and underdraws did you use?
 The exercises in your Jazz Harp book leads me to believe that your overbending was restricted to holes 4, 5 and 6.
 BTW, your recordings are among my very favorite harmonica recordings of all time.
 Interesting and beautiful.

 I of course used overblows in the middle octave to play the head for “Blue Monk.”
+(Update April 2016–Nowadays I prefer to play it in 2nd position on a country-tuned harp, and I still use overblows for some notes, like the high flat 3rd over the IV7 chord in bar 6.)
 I think I played an overblow or two on “Blue Hunter.”
 I don’t recall playing overblows on anything else, but I wouldn’t be surprised if I did, either.
 There are no overblows on “New Country Stomp,” in case you wondered.

 In general, I still use overblows mostly for passing tones, as opposed to leaning on them for exposed tones where the timbre of the overblown note stands out against other notes in the neighborhood.
 I still don’t overblow in the bottom octave–I’ve practiced it, but it’s not steady enough to count on, so I don’t perform with it–and I don’t use overdraws in the top octave, though I’ve practiced those two.
 My first preference is to re-tune the harmonica when a note appears in an exposed passage and it’s not otherwise available on the instrument.

 Tell us what you're thinking... and oh, if you want a pic to show with your comment, go get a gravatar!